EvotecIT/PSWriteHTML/readme.md

 ## Changelog

+- 0.0.76 - 2020.02.07
+  - Added -PreventShowHTML to Out-HtmlView for quick use with Path.

 - 0.0.75 - 2020.02.07
   - Improvment for very long words in New-HTMLTable and New-TableContent using WordBreak parameter - issue [#107](https://github.com/EvotecIT/PSWriteHTML/issues/107)